richardjdare/bb2-mode/README.md

 ```
 m-x bb2-toggle-tokenized
 ```
-when saving, Tokenized files will be saved as tokenized.
+When saving, tokenized files will be saved as tokenized.
 Ascii files will be saved as ascii.
 In the future, explicit "save tokenized" and "save ascii" commands will be added.

 ## Todo
 * Add more 3rd party commands/commands from Amiblitz 2